haarts/showme/README.md

 # ShowMe
 A media server with no options what so ever.

 I don't want all these options, it will just confuse my spouse.
-Convention over configuration!

 This project has two executables:
 - Conjoiner, this walks a directory structure containing shows and creates JSON files (containing pointers to images etc etc).
 The resulting files are be be used by ShowMe.
-- ShowMe, a trivial file server which serves up these JSONs _and_ a Javascript (Vue) application.
+- ShowMe, a trivial file server which serves up these JSONs _and_ a bunch of Javascript.

 # Required directory structure.
 ```
 shows
 |-- Name